-Functional magnetic resonance imaging (fMRI) FMRI-using blood oxygenation level dependent imaging (BOLD) technique hasis a proven to be an effective tooland useful tool for the assessmentevaluation of eloquent cortex in relation to a focal brain lesion, such as a neoplasm or vascular malformation.
+Functional magnetic resonance imaging (fMRI) using the blood oxygenation level dependent imaging (BOLD) technique has proven to be an effective tool for the assessment of eloquent cortex in relation to a focal brain lesion, such as a neoplasm or vascular malformation.
+34

 There are several methods used to identify eloquent areas of the brain including the intracarotid amobarbital procedure (IAP), known as the Wada test, and electrocortical stimulation mapping (ESM).
 The Wada test consists of a cerebral angiogram followed by the injection of a drug to evaluate which side of the brain is responsible for speech and memory.
 ESM involves the surgical placement of electrodes on the brain to identify and mark specific areas of importance.
-Both tests are invasive, time consuming and involve multiple resources.
-And IMRI has been proposed as an alternative to these methods.
+Both tests are invasive, time consuming and involve multiple resources. fMRI is now usedhas been proposed as an alternative to these methods and is preferred over IAP since it is less invasive and has a high safety profile. ,

-fMRI has been proposed as an alternative to these methods.
 During fMRI, the patient is asked to conduct specific language, memory or motor activities while sequential MRI images are collected.
 The activities cause an increase in blood flow to the areas of the brain being used, allowing for their identification and location.

 Evidence in published, peer-reviewed scientific literature indicates a good correlation between fMRI pre-surgical brain mapping and invasive pre-surgical brain mapping.
-3,7,1 Current literature supports fMRI as a valuable adjunct tool when used in conjunction with other brain mapping techniques because the fMRI provides information that aids the surgical team in pre-surgical planning.
-8,9,10
+3,7,1,2,6 Current literature supports fMRI as a valuable adjunct tool when used in conjunction with other brain mapping techniques because the fMRI provides information that aids the surgical team in pre-surgical planning.
+7,8,9,10

-A 2003 study by Woermann et al (2003) compared the determination of language dominance using fMRI with results of the Wada test in 100 patients with different localization-related epilepsies.
-The concordance between both tests was 91% with a 9%n overall rate of false categorization by fMRI-of 9%.
-It was concluded that language fMRI might reduce the necessity of the Wada test for language lateralization, especially in temporal lobe epilepsy.
-11
+A 2003 study by Woermann et al compared the determination of language dominance using fMRI with results of the Wada test in 100 patients with different localization-related epilepsies.
+The concordance between both tests was 91% with a 9% overall rate of false categorization by fMRI.
+It was concluded that language evaluation using fMRI might reduce the necessity of the Wada test for language lateralization, particularly especially in temporal lobe epilepsy.
+1044

-Another 2005 study by Medina and colleagueset al (2005) looked at examined the effect of fMRI on diagnostic work-up and treatment planning in 60 patients with seizure disorders who were candidates for surgical treatment.
+A 2005 study by Medina et al examined the effect of fMRI on diagnostic work-up and treatment planning in 60 patients with seizure disorders who were candidates for surgical treatment.
 The study revealed change in anatomic location or lateralization of language-receptive and language-expressive areas (28% and 21% of patients respectively) and also showed a considerable increase in confidence levels with the use of fMRI when assessing motor and visual cortical function.
 In 63% of patients, the utilization of fMRI eliminated the need for additional testing, including the Wada test.
-Additional results concluded that information gained from the use of fMRI altered intraoperative mapping in 52% of patients and altered surgical plans in 42% of patients included in this study.6.
-Statistically significant increases in confidence levels were found after fMRI for motor and visual cortical function evaluation.
-In 63% of patients, fMRI results helped to avoid further studies, including Wada test.
-In 52% and 42% of patients, intraoperative mapping and surgical plans, respectively, were altered because of fMRI results.
-They concluded fMRI results influenced diagnostic and therapeutic decision making of the seizure team; results indicated language dominance change, confidence level in identification of critical brain function areas increased, patient and family counseling were altered, and intraoperative mapping and surgical approach were altered.
+Additional results concluded that information gained from the use of fMRI altered intraoperative mapping in 52% of patients and altered surgical plans in 42% of patients included in this study.

-In 2006 Patrella et al (2006) evaluated the effect of preoperative fMRI localization of language and motor areas on therapeutic decision making in 39 patients with potentially resectable brain tumors.
+In 2006 Patrella et al evaluated the effect of preoperative fMRI localization of language and motor areas on therapeutic decision making in 39 patients with potentially resectable brain tumors.
 Results showed treatment plans before and after fMRI differed in 19 patients (P <.05), with a more aggressive approach recommended after imaging in 18 patients.
-The study showed that the use of fMRI resulted in reduced surgical time (estimated 15-60 minutes) in 22 patients and also showed a more aggressive resection in six patients and a smaller craniotomy in two patients.
+The study showed that the use of fMRI resulted in reduced surgical time (estimated 15 to -60 minutes) in 22 patients and also showed a more aggressive resection in six patients and a smaller craniotomy in two patients.
 The outcomes illustrate how fMRI enables the option of a more aggressive therapeutic approach than might otherwise be considered because of functional risk.
 Results of the study indicate that in certain patients there may be a reduction in surgical time, an increase in the extent of resection, and a decrease in craniotomy size.
-Who underwent surgery, a more aggressive resection in six, and a smaller craniotomy in two.
-They concluded fMRI enables the selection of a more aggressive therapeutic approach than might otherwise be considered because of functional risk.
-In certain patients, surgical time may be shortened, the extent of resection increased, and craniotomy size decreased.